 The holiday season is a time of year many people look forward to, but it does bring stresses of its own—especially when it comes to your spending.
-Between holiday gifts, travel, meals, and other activities, it’s easy to spend hundreds of dollars beyond your regular monthly budget.
+Between holiday events, gifts, travel, meals, and other activities, it’s easy to spend hundreds of dollars beyond your regular monthly budget.

 Whether money is tight this year or you’re just looking to trim your expenses around the holidays, you don’t have to sacrifice the joy of the holiday season in exchange for a little extra savings in your pocket.
-Here are six ways to continue spreading joy while cutting back on holiday spending.
+Here are seven ways to continue spreading joy while cutting back on holiday spending.

-1. Volunteer with a local nonprofit or charity.
+1. Volunteer with a nonprofit or charity.

 Many organizations use the holiday season to fundraise or build up charity donations to help those in need around the holidays.
 By donating your time to these organizations, you can get in the holiday spirit and serve those in need while saving money at the same time.

 This could include preparing or serving meals at a local shelter, organizing a fundraiser for a charity of your choice, fostering a rescue animal, or partaking in other volunteer opportunities available in your area.
 Find a cause that matters to you, and use the gift of community service to spread joy to others.
 Visit or contact representatives from your local recreation center, town hall, or municipal building to discover the various ways you can support and give back to fellow residents.